Solicitation to Commit a Crime Attorneys Passaic County, NJ

 “No person may be convicted of conspiracy to commit a crime other than a crime of the first or second degree or distribution or possession with intent to distribute a controlled dangerous substance or controlled substance analog as defined in chapter 35 of this title, unless an overt act in pursuance of such conspiracy is proved to have been done by him or by a person with whom he conspired.”

-An “overt act” refers to a concrete action which was taken with the intention of committing a crime as opposed to simply desiring and discussing committing a crime.
+An “overt act” refers to a concrete action that was taken with the intention of committing a crime as opposed to simply desiring and discussing committing a crime.
 An example of an overt act might be the purchase of a firearm which one was planning to use in a burglary or other violent crime.

 Penalties for Conspiracy or Solicitation: Paterson, NJ Criminal Defense Attorneys